asynts/pico-os/README.md

 #### Future features

+-   Keep track of 'used' page ranges.
+There is an excelent algorithm that can be used to store these bits in a very compact tree structure.

+-   Maybe I could port the Minix filesystem when I add an IDE driver?

 -   Keep documentation about interrupt safe functions and which functions can be called in which boot stage

 -   Add `MemoryAllocator::allocate_eternal` which doesn't create MTRACE logs